nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-15-future_value.md

 With a positive NPV of approximately $1.34 million, the project is expected to be profitable and may be worth pursuing for the construction company.

+<a href="/time-value-of-money/net-present-value/" target="_blank">Discover NPV can help you evaluate your next investment</a>

 ### Estimating returns on investments:

 Businesses also use future value calculations to estimate the returns on their investments.